 If you’re anything like the average climber, you most likely spend more time at the crag than multi-pitching or schlepping into the mountains.
 And while any old pack will work for short hikes with a sport or trad kit, Black Diamond’s Creek 50 workhorse is by far our favorite tool for the job.
 This black hole of a pack boasts a flat base for upright loading and unloading, a convenient front compartment with two zippered pockets for divvying up smaller items, and full side-zip access to the main compartment—great for accessing items at the bottom of the bag without removing everything on top.
 The Creek 50 also has the most durable fabric (1,200D polyester) of any model here, making it the ideal rig for day-in, day-out use at the crag.

 The Creek 50 is one of the most rugged and well-built crag packs, but unless you consistently carry a massive trad rack, you may find its 50-liter capacity to be excessive.
-Black Diamond also makes their Crag 40: a lightweight, streamlined version of the Creek that’s less than half the price ($100) but also half the bag, in our opinion (the fabric is a lot less hardwearing).
-Unfortunately, the Crag 40 is tough to come by at the time of publishing, so it might be worth considering duffel-style packs like Black Diamond’s Stone 42 Duffel or the Patagonia Cragsmith below— both allow for easier access to your gear, but the simpler Creek is easier to pack and has fewer breakable parts (we’ve been using ours for almost a decade, and it’s still going strong).
-Added up, the Creek 50 is the gold standard among crag packs and well worth its $220 price tag.
+Black Diamond also makes their Crag 40: a lightweight, streamlined version of the Creek that’s $90 cheaper but far less durable.
+It also might be worth considering duffel-style packs like Black Diamond’s own Stone 42 or the Patagonia Cragsmith below.
+Both allow for easier access to your gear, but the simpler Creek is easier to pack and has fewer breakable parts (we’ve been using ours for almost a decade, and it’s still going strong).
+Added up, the Creek 50 is the gold standard among crag packs and well worth its $240 price tag.

 See the Black Diamond Creek 50